Saint Leo University Transfer Information

 The College-Level Exam Program (CLEP), sponsored by the College Board, is the most widely accepted credit-by-examination program in the United States.
-CLEP is a series of computer-based examinations that allows students to demonstrate their knowledge in a variety of subjects.
-CLEP tests allow students to demonstrate knowledge of introductory college-level content.
-For information about testing centers, fees, subject content, requesting transcripts, or ordering study materials or go to College Board.
+CLEP is a series of computer-based examinations that allow students to demonstrate their knowledge in a variety of subjects, typically of introductory college-level content.
+For information about testing centers, fees, subject content, requesting transcripts, or ordering study materials go to College Board.
 Students can apply a combined maximum of 40 credits for college-level examinations.

 The DSST program is a nationally recognized program that gives students the opportunity to earn college credit for learning acquired outside of the traditional classroom.
 DSST, formerly known as DANTES and currently administered by Prometric, is a nationally recognized testing program with over 1,200 testing locations.
 Exams correspond to college-level subjects and allow students to demonstrate knowledge equivalent to that learned in a college course.
 Students can apply a combined maximum of 40 credits for college-level examinations.